MOohTus/ODAMNet/docs/source/pages/formats/Input.rst

 - ``ChemicalName``: name of the query input or its child molecule
 - ``ChemicalId``: MeSH ID of the query or its child molecule
 - ``CasRN``: CasRN ID of the query or its child molecule
-- ``GeneSymbol``: symbol of genes connected to the query or its child molecule
+- ``GeneSymbol``: names of genes that are connected to the query or its child molecule
 - ``GeneId``: gene ID (HGCN)
 - ``Organism``: organism name
 - ``OrganismId``: organism ID